Macrometacorp/docs/docs/cep/reference/extensions/execution/edge-functions.md

 Example 2:

 It executes the function with the name `fn-name` and object as the second parameter.
-Extention `json:getObject(...)` was added as an example of an object that was used here.
+Extension `json:getObject(...)` was added as an example of an object that was used here.

 ```js
     fx('fn-name', json:getObject(\"{name : [{name:'John'}], age : 23}\",'$'))